What We Are Trying to Accomplish

 Continually escalating prices have created a significant barrier to treatment, forcing higher costs and increased stress for individuals and families, causing a greater burden for people who already live with a life-altering condition.
-In 2013, the average median price of MS DMTs was $60,000; in 2018, it is $80,000.
+The annual median price for MS DMTs has increased nearly $34,000 in less than 10 years.
+As of February 2022, the median annual price of the brand MS DMTs is close to $94,000.
+Six of the MS DMTs, all on market since 2009 or earlier, have increased in price more than 200% and nine DMTs are now priced at over $100,000.
 Changing insurance coverage also adversely affects access to treatment for people with MS. For instance, the practice of “step therapy” is growing—which forces people to take medication that doesn’t work for them before they can “step up” to a treatment that might work.
-In 2005, 27% of employer-sponsored plans reported using step therapy and in 2013, the percentage has increased to 67%.

 Happening at the National Level